 *As in, take this prescription to the chemist now, then go for blood tests.
 See me about in 2/3 weeks.

-If you have blood pressure in the range of 185/145 or higher, this is what it feels like – ((In)famous and gory exploding head scene from Scanners, 1981):
+If you have blood pressure in the range of 185/145 or higher, this is what it can feel like – ((In)famous and gory exploding head scene from Scanners, 1981):

 Actually it hurts a LOT more than that and while your head won’t explode your brain might, in the form of an aneurysm.